Monoclonal antibodies (MABs) are a type of targeted drug therapy. These drugs recognise and find specific proteins on cancer cells.

 MABs work by recognising and finding specific proteins on cancer cells.

 Each MAB recognises one particular protein.
 So different MABs have to be made to target different types of cancer.
-Depending on the protein they are targeting, they work in different ways to kill the cancer cell or stop it from growing.
+Depending on the protein they are targeting, they work in different ways to kill the cancer cell.
+Or to stop it from growing.

 Many different MABs are already available to treat cancer.
-Some are licensed to treat a particular type of cancer while others can be effective against several types.
+Some are licensed to treat a particular type of cancer.
+And others can be effective against several types of cancer.
 Some newer types are still in clinical trials.

 Ask your doctor or specialist nurse if MABs are used to treat your type of cancer and if they are suitable for you.